Tuition Fee Credits

 - Teachers who have not been a school associate and non-teachers who have been transferred credits through one of the other transfer recipient categories may redeem a lifetime maximum of 12 credits (with a 4 credit limit per semester).

 TFCs are posted to student accounts after the 3rd week of class.
-You will receive an email to your @sfu.ca mail account, usually within 5 working days after submitting your request.
-Outstanding account balances not related to tuition are subject to a late fee penalty of 2% per month.
+You will receive a confirmation email usually within 5 working days after submitting your request.
+Outstanding account balances not covered by the value of the redeemed credits are subject to a late fee penalty of 2% per month.

 When a transfer occurs, the original TFC is cancelled and a new one is issued in the recipient's name with a new TFC number.
 On the transfer form, you have the option of having the credits applied to the current semester or transferred to you and saved under your name in our database but redeemed at a later date.